Skip to main content

 This Moment Belongs to You

 All funders, including private foundations, are legally permitted to engage in advocacy on this tax issue under the "self-defense" exception.
-The foundation tax provision and charitable deduction directly affect foundations' ability to fulfill their charitable purposes, making this a permissible lobbying activity.
+The foundation tax provision directly affect foundations' ability to fulfill their charitable purposes, making this a permissible lobbying activity.

 We know your time and resources are limited—that’s why we've created tools and templates to help you take action quickly.
 Every call, click, and signature strengthens our collective message.
 These harmful provisions must be stopped, and it won’t happen without you.